shubham1706/Iris-classification/README.md

 # Iris-classification

-This notebook contains classification of Iris classes using Logistic Regression.
+This notebook contains classification of Iris classes using Logistic Regression Technique.